hipertipo/hTools2/Documentation/source/about/conventions.rst

 In :py:mod:`hTools2`, each font-family is a separate project, and all projects are stored in one main root folder.

-Every project contains a set of sub-folders to collect and organize ``ufo`` sources, generated ``otf`` fonts, additional data files etc. The same folder structure is used for all projects.
-Additional ‘custom’ folders per project are allowed.
+Every project contains a set of sub-folders to collect and organize ``,ufo`` sources, generated ``.otf`` fonts, additional data files etc. The same folder structure is used for all projects.
+Additional 'custom' folders per project are allowed.

 Every project also contains a set of files with font-related data – for example, data for building composed glyphs, data for generating instances with interpolation, data about vertical metrics, data about the character set and glyph groups etc.